-- 17.7 subject to paragraphs 17.8 and 17.9 below, agreements for the unconditional sale or purchase of property which are in existence but uncompleted shall be assumed to have been completed and all consequential action required to have been taken.
-Such unconditional agreements need not be taken into account if made shortly before the valuation takes place and, in the opinion of the ACD, their omission will not materially affect the final net asset amount; - 17.8 all agreements are to be included under paragraph 17.7 which are, or ought reasonably to have been, known to the person valuing the property; - 17.9 add an estimated amount for accrued claims for tax of whatever nature which may be recoverable; - 17.10 add any other credits or amounts due to be paid into the Scheme Property; - 17.11 add a sum representing any interest or any income accrued due or deemed to have accrued but not received; and - 17.12 currencies or values in currencies other than base currency shall be translated at the relevant Valuation Point at a rate of exchange that is not likely to result in any material prejudice to the interests of Shareholders or potential shareholders. - 17.13 The ACD currently elects to deal on a forward basis, being the price calculated by reference to the Valuation Point next following the ACD's agreement to sell, or as the case may be, to redeem the Shares in question.
+- 16.7 subject to paragraphs 16.8 and 16.9 below, agreements for the unconditional sale or purchase of property which are in existence but uncompleted shall be assumed to have been completed and all consequential action required to have been taken.
+Such unconditional agreements need not be taken into account if made shortly before the valuation takes place and, in the opinion of the ACD, their omission will not materially affect the final net asset amount; - 16.8 all agreements are to be included under paragraph 16.7 which are, or ought reasonably to have been, known to the person valuing the property; - 16.9 add an estimated amount for accrued claims for tax of whatever nature which may be recoverable; - 16.10 add any other credits or amounts due to be paid into the Scheme Property; - 16.11 add a sum representing any interest or any income accrued due or deemed to have accrued but not received; and - 16.12 currencies or values in currencies other than base currency shall be translated at the relevant Valuation Point at a rate of exchange that is not likely to result in any material prejudice to the interests of Shareholders or potential Shareholders. - 16.13 The ACD currently elects to deal on a forward basis from the beginning of each Business Day until the Valuation Point.
 The ACD may, subject to certain conditions and with the agreement of the Depositary, change the basis of dealing.
-In general the rules are as follows: - a) If the ACD's choice is forward, all deals must be at a forward price and the election lasts until the end of the dealing period. - b) The ACD may at any time elect for forward only for the rest of the then current period. - c) Redemptions must be on the same basis as issues. - d) Where at any time during a dealing date the ACD knows or has reason to believe, that the property of the Company has increased or decreased by 2% or more since the last valuation, it must perform a special valuation or else elect for forward dealing only. - e) An applicant may always request to deal on a forward basis. - f) The ACD may elect to deal on a forward basis in the case of a large deal.
-For the purpose of the FCA Rules, a large deal will be a deal in respect of Shares exceeding the sum of £1,000,000 in value.
+In general the rules are as follows: - (a) If the ACD's choice is forward, all deals must be at a forward price and the election lasts until the end of the dealing period. - (b) The ACD may at any time elect for forward only for the rest of the then current period. - (c) Redemptions must be on the same basis as issues. - (d) Where at any time during a dealing day the ACD knows or has reason to believe, that the property of the Company has increased or decreased by 2% or more since the last valuation, it must perform a special valuation or else elect for forward dealing only. - (e) An applicant may always request to deal on a forward basis. - (f) The ACD may elect to deal on a forward basis in the case of a large deal.
+For the purpose of the FCA Rules, a large deal will be a deal in respect of units exceeding the sum of £1,000,000 in value.

-17.14 Hard-to-value assets
+16.14 Hard-to-value assets

 Where the ACD has reasonable grounds to believe that the price obtained is unreliable or the most recent price available does not reflect the ACD's best estimate of the value of the relevant investment at the relevant Valuation Point or no price or no recent price exists, the ACD may use a price which, in the opinion of the ACD, reflects a fair and reasonable price for that investment (the fair value price).
-In calculating any value, the ACD shall be entitled to rely on any valuations provided or attributed to any asset or liability by the Investment Managers.
+In calculating any value, the ACD shall be entitled to rely on any valuations provided or attributed to any asset or liability by an Investment Manager.